 The operator is responsible for proper and safe use of the equipment.
-The manufacturer strongly recommends that if the operator is also the owner, to read their Owner's Manual and thoroughly understand all instructions before using this equipment.
+The manufacturer strongly recommends that if the operator is also the owner, to read the Owner's Manual and thoroughly understand all instructions before using this equipment.
 The manufacturer also strongly recommends instructing other users to properly start and operate the unit.
 This prepares them if they need to operate the equipment in an emergency.

-1.1.2 HOW TO OBTAIN SERVICE
+1.1.2- How to Obtain Service

 When the generator requires servicing or repairs, contact a Dealer for assistance.
-Service technicians are factory-trained and are capable of handling all service needs.
-For assistance locating a dealer, call 1-888-436-3722.
+Service technicians are factorytrained and are capable of handling all service needs.
+For assistance contact: